Pandalam Mahadeva Temple

-Pandalam Mahadeva Temple is situated in between Thottakkonam and Mulampuzha villages of Pandalam in Kerala, India.
 Yearly Kettukazhcha festival is one of the attractions for tourists.
-10 days major festival is celebrated for Lord Siva in 'Dhanu masa' November–December every year. the festival start by hosting traditional flag names 'kodiettu' and ends by 'aarattu'. the administration of this temple held by Mahadeva Seva Samithi participated by 12 villages '12 karakal'in Pandalam.
+10 days major festival is celebrated in 'Dhanu masa' (November–December) every year.
+The festival starts by hoisting traditional flag names 'kodiettu' and ends by 'aarattu'.
+The administration of this temple held by Mahadeva Seva Samithi participated by 12 villages '12 karakal' in Pandalam.

 It is believed that Lord Parasuram has installed the main idol of the Garbhagriha in this temple.